Cforcharming/Bank/README.md

 >* **date of birth**
 >* **type of account to be opened**
 >
 >Only customers under the age of 16 may open a Junior account.
-To determine the credit status of a customer, the bank sends the customer's details to a Credit Agency, who then carries out a credit search.
-Provided that the customer has a satisfactory credit history, a new account is opened.
-Each account has a unique account number.
-A customer is also issued a separate personal identification number (PIN) for that account.
 ### Deposit Funds
 >Funds may be deposited in an account provided that the depositor provides the appropriate account number.
 When funds are deposited, they are either cleared (the funds have been fully credited,